cse110-sp21-group9/cse110-sp21-group9/admin/cpipeline/phase3.md

 #### Automated Jest unit tests (developer and tester only)
 When the code is merged to the staging branch, the next step in our pipeline is to run all our unit tests (developer and tester generated) on the pushed code.

 This step is implemented using Github Actions and is the first job defined in the workflow at `.github/workflows/staging-workflow.yml`.
 The workflow is triggered when anything new is pushed/merged to the `source` folder in the staging branch.
 This job checks out a copy of the code and runs the commands `npm test -- dev` and `npm test -- tester`, which runs all our developer and tester Jest unit tests (located in the `test/dev` and `test/tester` folders) on the source code.
 This step in our pipeline is currently functional and will continue to work as we add new source code and tests.
-The latest coverage report for our automated tests can be found here.
+The latest coverage report for our automated tests can be found [here](https://cse110-sp21-group9.github.io/cse110-sp21-group9/admin/test-reports/coverage/lcov-report/index.html).

 #### Generate JSDocs
-After the code passes both the developer and tester unit tests, the next step in our pipeline involves automatically generate documentation from the code.
+After the code passes both the developer and tester unit tests, the next step in our pipeline involves automatically generating documentation from the code.

 This step is implemented using Github Actions and is the second job defined in the workflow at `.github/workflows/staging-workflow.yml`.
 After checking out a copy of the code, this workflow runs this [action](https://github.com/marketplace/actions/jsdoc-action), which uses JSDoc to generate Javscript documentation.
 The workflow then pushes this documentation to the `docs/` folder in our repo.
 This step in our pipeline is currently functional and will continue to work as we add new source code.